Sainte-Marie among the Hurons: History

 Sainte-Marie among the Hurons was established in 1639 by French Jesuits, Fathers Jérôme Lalemant and Jean de Brébeuf in the land of the Wendat.
 The fortified missionary settlement acted as a centre and base of operations for Jesuit missionaries on the outskirts of what is now Midland, Ontario as they worked amongst the Huron.
 It also provided an example of a functioning European community to the Huron.
 The mission was built near the Huron settlement of Quieunonascaranas, led by chief Auoindaon.

 The mission was initially founded by 18 men.
-Arriving in November 1639, the priests erected a makeshift shelter out of cypress pillars and a birch bark roof, using clay to build the interior walls.
+Arriving in November 1639, the priests erected a makeshift shelter out of "cypress" (probably eastern white cedar) pillars and a birch bark roof, using clay to build the interior walls.
 After the arrival of carpenter Charles Boivin, further construction resulted in a chapel, a residence for the Jesuits, a cookhouse, a smithy and other buildings.
 Sainte-Marie became the Jesuit headquarters in Huronia, from which the Jesuits travelled among the Iroquoian-speaking Huron and Petun, and the Algonquian-speaking Nipissing, Ottawa and Ojibwa peoples, whose languages were distinct but related to each other.

 Missionary life

 A small group of religiously devoted men, also known as donnés (offered, given or gifts), worked at Sainte-Marie among the Hurons, in return for food, clothing, and shelter.
 The Jesuits hired engagés, labourers, and non-clerical Jesuits known as "lay brothers".
 The Jesuits preached the Christian Gospel to the Huron, often adapting the story to local customs and symbols.
 One of the most famous examples of this was the "Huron Carol", a Christmas hymn written by Jean de Brébeuf.
 A translated version of this song remains popular in Canadian churches to this day.

 Soldiers had a small but important presence at the mission.
 Twenty-three soldiers wintered at Sainte-Marie in 1644, but many of the Jesuits resisted the idea of a military presence.
 They feared the soldiers would "bring the worst of Europe" with them.

 The founding of the mission led to division amongst the Wendat, with conflict between those who converted to Christianity and those who maintained traditional beliefs.
 Infectious disease, an unintended result of first contact between the Jesuits, their farm animals and the Wendat, served to further the gap between the traditional Wendat and the missionaries.
 Epidemics of smallpox, which raged from 1634–1640, were brought by the increased number of children emigrating to the colonies with families from cities where the disease was endemic in France, England and the Netherlands.
 Also during this time, the rivalry between the Wendat and Iroquois began to reignite.
-The Wendat were weakened by their internal divisions and their losses from conflict.
+The Wendat were weakened by their internal divisions and their losses from disease.
+Prior to their contact with Europeans, the Wendat numbered twenty to twenty-five thousand.
+By 1642, after epidemics of Old World diseases, they numbered 9,500.